torch/nn/doc/criterion.md

 loss(x, class) = -x[class]
 ```

-or in the case of the `weights` argument being specified:
+or in the case of the `weights` argument it is specified as follows:

 ```lua
 loss(x, class) = -weights[class] * x[class]